 While it might be unrealistic for your business to close sales immediately, pat yourself on the back for the changes you have made.
 More traffic to your website.
 YEAH!
 More emails on your list.
 YEAH!
 Improved website pages!
 You go you!
 Celebrate the small wins to keep your motivation strong.

 I did this recently in my personal life.
 I wanted to get healthier, so I created a game for myself.
 I created rules and each day I succeeded, I checked off a box on a calendar I hung prominently on my fridge.
 I didn't want to break the chain, and that was motivating to keep on track.

 You can do the same thing with your marketing efforts.
 Come up with a 30-day marketing push.
 With effort, you increase the likelihood of ALMOST immediate marketing results.
 Start by writing a list of the areas most in need of improvement and then get into action!

-Speaking of starting new marketing habits, I invite you to try out our new “Invisible to Impactful eCourse.”
+Speaking of starting new marketing habits, I invite you to try out the "Invisible to Impactful eCourse."
 If you enroll, I would truly love to hear your feedback on what you liked, and what could be improved.